-Ensuring patient-only hours was among the conditions the medical cannabis companies had to agree upon to sell cannabis.
+The medical cannabis companies had to agree to patient-only hours were to sell adult-use cannabis.

-Medical cannabis patient advocates were wary of the switch from medical cannabis only to adult-use sales for fear that patients would be ignored.
+Medical cannabis patient advocates were wary of the switch from medical cannabis only to adult-use cannabis sales.
+They feared the medical cannabis corporation would ignore patients.

 The NJCRC went to some lengths to ensure this would not happen by ensuring patient-only hours, exclusive patient products, and preferential patient parking.

-These corporations that have been selling sub-par overpriced medical cannabis were very eager to enter the adult-use cannabis market despite contributing a negligible amount of money and effort to the 2020 adult-use cannabis legalization referendum campaign.
-Several of the MSOs mentioned above sought to get the public behind their desire to make more money selling adult-use cannabis.
+These corporations have been selling sub-par overpriced medical cannabis.
+They were very eager to enter to begin adult-use cannabis selling.
+That is in spite of contributing a negligible amount of money to the 2020 adult-use cannabis legalization referendum campaign.
+Several of the MSOs sought to get the public behind their desire to make more money from adult-use cannabis sales.

-Those who want more affordable cannabis in a market not dominated by a handful of large corporations from out of state were also not eager for the New Jersey adult-use cannabis market to open.
+Those who want affordable cannabis in a market not dominated by a handful of corporations from out of state were also not eager for the New Jersey adult-use cannabis sales to begin.